Guernsey, Channel Islands

 An employer, for the purposes of Social Insurance, is anyone who has employees.
 An employee is anyone who is gainfully occupied in employment under a contract of service in Guernsey or Alderney.

 In general, contributions are required from both employer and employee in respect of any employed person who is over school-leaving age and under 65.
-Social security contributions are levied on the gross employment income of the employee at 6.7% for the employer and 6.8% for the employees.
+Social security contributions are levied on the gross employment income of the employee at 6.8% for the employer and 7.0% for the employees from 1 January 2023.

 Employer social security contributions for 2023 are calculated on a monthly lower earnings limit of GBP 706.33, which is the level of earnings at which an employer becomes liable for the payment of contributions.
 The upper limit for 2023, which is the highest level of earnings on which contributions are calculated, is GBP 14,040 per month.